cloudmesh-community/hid-sp18-415/tutorial.md

       if __name__ =="__main__":
          app.run()
      ```
- * Run pip install requirements.txt to install dependencies
+ * Run pip freeze > requirements.txt to install dependencies
  * Define Procfile with process specification, web is a process in this example
      ```sh
-     web: gunicorn app:app
+     web: gunicorn info:app
      ```
+ * Heroku CLI should be installed
+ * Run heroku login and login to heroku account to autenticate, if you do not have one, create one
+ * Go to app directory
- * Type command create Heroku that will create herokuapp.com and run gitinit to initiate it in the repository
+ * Run gitinit to initiate a git repository
- * Git Push will push app.py, requiements.txt and Procile as a bundle called ``slug''.
+ * Git add, git commit and Push will push info.py, requirements.txt and Procile
- *
+ * Heroku now compiles info.py, Procfile and the dependencies from requirements.txt into a bundle called ``slug''
+ * Type command create Heroku that will create herokuapp.com and also gives us the url of our app
+ * run heroku open, opens app url